star-ga/NikolaChess/README.md

 The current move generator enforces the rules of chess: castling, en passant and pawn promotions are all implemented, and moves that leave the moving side in check are discarded.
-Draw adjudication (threefold repetition and fifty‑move rules) is not yet handled.
+The engine detects draw claims by the fifty‑move rule and threefold repetition and returns a neutral evaluation in such cases.
+It also treats some insufficient‑material endgames as drawn.

 ## Limitations and future work

 * **Move generation completeness:** Underpromotions to queen, rook, bishop and knight are implemented.
 Castling and en passant follow the official rules of chess and have been tested for common scenarios.
-However, the engine does not yet detect draw claims such as the threefold repetition or fifty‑move rules, and it does not support adjudication for insufficient material.
+The engine now detects draw claims by the fifty‑move rule and threefold repetition and adjudicates simple insufficient‑material endgames.
+More exotic drawn positions (e.g. positions with two knights that cannot force checkmate) are approximated but not rigorously handled.
 * **Search depth:** The built‑in minimax search depth is modest to keep runtime manageable.
 Implementing iterative deepening, transposition tables, move ordering heuristics and a time